Neutrinos as possible probes for quantum gravity: Neutrino and classical gravity

 where the Greek index $\beta$ indicates the sum over the 3 flavor eigenstates and the Latin index $k$ stands for the sum over the corresponding mass eigenstates.\\ The oscillation probability is obtained as the squared of the transition amplitude:

 and it acquires the explicit form:

-where $\Delta\phi_{ij}=\phi_{i}-\phi_{j}$ is the phase difference related to two different mass eigenstates.\\ In the presence of a gravitational field, in the GR framework, the propagation of a neutrino flavor eigenstate can be written as:
+where $\Delta\phi_{ij}=\phi_{i}-\phi_{j}$ is the phase difference related to two different mass eigenstates.\\ In the presence of a gravitational field, in the GR framework, the propagation of a neutrino flavor eigenstate is:

 where $h_{\mu\nu}=g_{\mu\nu}-\eta_{\mu\nu}$, $g_{\mu\nu}$ is the metric of the considered curved spacetime and $\eta_{\mu\nu}$ is the usual Minkowski metric.
 As a consequence, the phase \cref{phase1} acquires an additional term caused by the gravity induced perturbation: